The best Labor Day deals on Amazon right now | CNN Underscored

 Vacuums

-Keep things tidy this fall with up to $50 on Tineco vacuums through September 6.
-Find specific savings on the top-rated A10 Hero Cordless Stick Vacuum ($149.99; originally $199.99; amazon.com) and the iFloor Complete Cordless Wet Dry Vacuum Cleaner and Mop ($169.99, originally $199.99; amazon.com), which does double duty by vacuuming and washing floors at the same time.
+Keep things tidy this fall with up to $50 off Tineco vacuums through Sept.
+6. Find specific savings on the top-rated A10 Hero Cordless Stick Vacuum ($149.99, originally $199.99; amazon.com) and the iFloor Complete Cordless Wet Dry Vacuum Cleaner and Mop ($169.99, originally $199.99; amazon.com), which does double duty by vacuuming and washing floors at the same time.

 Kitchen

 Making dinner is faster and easier with the Instant Pot 6-Quart Duo Pressure Cooker ($69.96, originally $89.99; amazon.com), now 22% off.
-Another must-have for whipping up hearty meals this fall is the popular Lodge 6-Quart Enameled Cast Iron Dutch Oven ($69.90, originally $115; amazon.com).
+Another must-have for whipping up hearty meals this fall is the popular Lodge 6-Quart Enameled Cast-Iron Dutch Oven ($69.90, originally $115; amazon.com).

 Furniture

-To top-rated Nathan James Theo Oak Wood Modern Bookcase ($116.19, originally $148.91; amazon.com) will add some vintage vibes to any living room or study and has nearly 5,000 five-star ratings.
-The brand’s Parker Modern Desk ($174.93, originally $279.99; amazon.com) is another excellent choice for the home office, thanks to its chic mid-century modern design and storage space.
+To top-rated Nathan James Theo Oak Wood Modern Bookcase ($116.19, originally $148.91; amazon.com) will add some vintage vibes to any living room or study and has nearly 5,000 5-star ratings.
+The brand’s Parker Modern Desk ($174.93, originally $279.99; amazon.com) is another excellent choice for the home office, thanks to its chic midcentury modern design and storage space.

 For something a little more glam, check out the Sauder International Lux Bookcase ($149.07, originally $184.99; amazon.com), featuring open glass shelves with tempered gold trim.